Tyler-Lacroix/Tyler-Lacroix.github.io/README.md

 # ./ Professional Self Assessment

   Computer Science has always been something I've had a passion for.
-For as long as I can remember, I've had a facination with computers and programs.
+For as long as I can remember, I've had a fascination with computers and programs.
 From wanting to be a game developer as a child, to participating in state-level computer science competitions as a teenager, I've always loved creating and tinkering with programs.
-While I've been learning about programming and computers my whole live, I only started to seriously pursue education in Computer Science in high school.
+While I've been learning about programming and computers my whole life, I only started to seriously pursue education in Computer Science in high school.

-I originally started seeking more advanced education in 2020, where I was studying for a bachelors of Game Design as Southern Arkasnas University.
-Deciding that I didn't want to pursue game design professionally due to various factors at the time, I transfered to SNHU back in 2022 where I started working on my Bachelors of Computer Science with a focus on Software Engineering.
+I originally started seeking more advanced education in 2020, where I was studying for a bachelors of Game Design at Southern Arkansas University.
+Deciding that I didn't want to pursue game design professionally due to various factors at the time, I transferred to SNHU back in 2022 where I started working on my Bachelors of Computer Science with a focus on Software Engineering.
 I've greatly enjoyed my time at SNHU, and I have improved much both as a student, endlessly seeking to learn, and as a computer scientist.

 ### ./ Professional Skills